 The First Presidency approved a proposal in 1902 to open a Bureau of Information on Temple Square to provide tourists with accurate information about the Church.
 The Bureau opened a small kiosk on August 4.
 A four-person committee under the First Council of Seventy worked with over 100 men and women who served part-time "home missions" at Temple Square.
 Benjamin Goddard was called to chair the committee.
 After two years a permanent building was built—the forerunner of all Church visitors’ centers.
 It was expanded three times before being replaced with the South Visitors’ Center in 1978.

 From its beginning both men and women were called to serve in the Bureau of Information.
 Many of the first guides came from the Young Men and Young Ladies Mutual Improvement Associations.

-Monthly training meetings were held at LDS University (now LDS Business College).
+Monthly training meetings were held at LDS University (now Ensign College).
 Training consisted of instruction, reports, and "interchange of experiences and ideas."

-A weekly radio broadcast of the Tabernacle Choir and organ began on July 15, 1929.
-“Music and the Spoken Word” has been continuously broadcast each week ever since.
+A weekly radio broadcast of the Tabernacle Choir and organ called "Music and the Spoken Word" begins.
+Has been continuously broadcast each week ever since.